binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 I installed MinGW from [http://sourceforge.net/projects/mingw/](http://sourceforge.net/projects/mingw/), but did not end up using it as it had to many errors.
 It was missing a file `libgcc_s_dw2-1.dll` from `C:\MinGW\bin\` so I got this from the archive here: http://sourceforge.net/projects/mingw/files/MinGW/Base/gcc/Version4/Previous%20
 Release%20gcc-4.4.0/ as discussed here: [http://stackoverflow.com/questions/14502080/missing-libgcc-s-dw2-1-dll-error-when-launching-mingw-compiled-exe](http://stackoverflow.com/questions/14502080/missing-libgcc-s-dw2-1-dll-error-when-launching-mingw-compiled-exe).
-Then after reading this: [http://mingw-users.1079350.n2.nabble.com/Question-libgmp-10-dll-not-found-td7443661.html](http://mingw-users.1079350.n2.nabble.com/Question-libgmp-10-dll-not-found-td7443661.html) realised that to get hyperion to run, I would be best to copy `libgcc_s_dw2-1.dll` and `libstdc++-6.dll` from `C:\MinGW\bin` to `C:\Users\testaccount\Desktop\Hyperion-1.2`
+Then after reading this: http:
+//mingw-users.1079350.n2.nabble.com/Question-libgmp-10-dll-not-found-td7443661.html realised that to get hyperion to run, I would be best to copy `libgcc_s_dw2-1.dll` and `libstdc++-6.dll` from `C:\MinGW\bin` to `C:\Users\testaccount\Desktop\Hyperion-1.2`

 &nbsp;